 - Bicycles Available

-The 36 rooms are all similar in style, spread between the main building and a separate wing in the garden.
+The rooms are similar in style, spread between the main building and a separate wing in the garden.
 If you want more space indoors and out, book a more expensive room, but the smaller rooms are just as nice if you're OK with compact living.
-See the Rates page for detailed information on each room type.

 Décor is mainly white, with accents of taupe and beige but very few bright or dark colours, so each room feels like a mini sanctuary - our first impression of our Junior Suite was a sun-filled, peaceful space, ideal for relaxing in.
 We loved the floor-to-ceiling windows and the original beamed wooden ceilings (the building was once a finca).
 And it was great to have a sunny terrace with loungers, though it felt a little concrete and urban and would have benefitted from some potted plants.